LindaHendricks/LindaHendricks/README.md

 💼 I’m currently working on :

-- A International Fashion Photographer Image Gallery using Vanilla Javascript and S3
+- An International Fashion Photographer Image Gallery using Vanilla Javascript and S3
 - A French Illustrator web application using React.js
 - A Lifestyle E-shop web application using Vanilla Javascript, React.js and commerce.js
 - My own portfolio website